rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

      ```
    - Ensure the workload runs successfully on the cluster.

-6. **Additional Tasks**
+6. **Additional Tasks💫**
-   - Document the cluster setup and deployment process in a README file.
+   - Document the cluster setup process in a README file.

 ## Submission

 - Create a `task_3` branch from `main` in your repository.
 - Provide a PR with the Terraform code for the K8s cluster and bastion host.
-- A screenshot of the `kubectl get all --all-namespaces` command output is provided. (pod named "nginx" should be present)
+- Provide a screenshot of the `kubectl get all --all-namespaces` command output. (pod named "nginx" should be present)
 - Provide a screenshot of the `kubectl get nodes` command output.
 2 nodes should be present.
 - Provide a README file documenting the cluster setup and deployment process.